 Revenge \ Biography

-Band biography by Claude Flowers
+Band history by Claude Flowers

 The key to understanding Revenge may lie in the very first line of the very first song on the group's very first CD: "It's good to feel young and gifted again, to see if it all happens twice."